Blue Light Fluorescent Cystoscopy

 Today, patients have an additional option when undergoing a biopsy or surgical removal (called a resection) of a suspected or known bladder cancer.
 Urologic Oncology surgeons at UVA are now using Blue Light Cystoscopy with Cysview® (BLCC) to better diagnose, evaluate, and remove bladder cancer tumors and lesions.
 Clinical trials have shown this procedure to be so effective that it is included in the bladder cancer guidelines published by the American Urological Association (AUA) and the Society of Urological Oncology (SUO).

-UVA Urology is the only facility in the entire state of Virginia to offer this procedure
+UVA Urology was the first facility in the state of Virginia to offer this procedure.

 Patients seeking treatment for bladder cancer have many different choices on when it comes to where to go for their care.
 There are more diagnostic tools and treatments now than ever before.
 Blue Light Cystoscopy with Cysview is an important tool that can aid in the diagnosis and treatment of bladder cancer, and finding a center that offers this option can make a big difference.
 Below are the answers to some common questions about Blue Light Cystoscopy with Cysview, and bladder cancer detection and treatment.